MZakyFirdaus/Portofolio-Projects/Projects/HealthMax NRM Analysis/readme.md

   </tr>
 </table>

-- **Unit Terjual**; d**Units Sold**; from the graph “HealthMax Unit Solds Trends” it is known that a decline in unit sold volume occurred from 2018 to 2019, with a slight increase in 2020 (marked “Covid 2019”) which then became the starting point of a continuous unit decline trend until 2022.
+- **Units Sold**; from the graph “HealthMax Unit Solds Trends” it is known that a decline in unit sold volume occurred from 2018 to 2019, with a slight increase in 2020 (marked “Covid 2019”) which then became the starting point of a continuous unit decline trend until 2022.
 This implies the potential impact of the pandemic or changes in consumer behavior that reduce unit sales volume gradually.
 - **Sales**; In contrast, the “HealthMax Sales Trends” chart displays a consistent recovery and growth in sales value from 2020, reaching a peak of $31,443K in 2022.
 This shows that despite the decline in unit volume, HealthMax managed to increase total revenue.

 ### Effectiveness of Pricing and Promotion Strategy
 **EFFECTIVENESS OF PRICING**
-Untuk scope projects kali ini, mari berasumsikan elastisitas konsumen HealthMax sama seperti konsumen FMCG untuk produk harian lainnya.
-Konsumen untuk produk ini memiliki elastisitas tinggi, dimana jika harga produk sedikit berubah; volume penjualan mengalami penurunan.
-Apakah harga dari produk-produk HealthMax sudah optimal?
-Perlu diketahui dari produk HealthMax (dilihat dari analisis pada bagian sebelumnya) HealthMax adalah produk yang mendominasi di antara produk shampoo lainnya.
-Untuk lebih meyakinkan, mari kita lihat grafik berikut:
+For the scope of this project, let's assume that the elasticity of HealthMax consumers is the same as FMCG consumers for other daily products.
+Consumers for this product have high elasticity, where if the price of the product changes slightly; the sales volume decreases.
+Is the pricing of HealthMax products optimal?
+It should be noted from HealthMax products (judging from the analysis in the previous section) that HealthMax is the dominating product among other shampoo products.
+To be more convincing, let's look at the following graph:

 ![HealthMax_profitMatrix](./img/HealthMax_profitMatrix.png)

+The chart visualizes the price effectiveness and **contribution of each HealthMax shampoo** product to the company's *net revenue* in 2022, by comparing Gross Margin (%) and Net Sales Contribution (%).
+- The chart clearly highlights **Starbust Ultra Soft 100ml** as the flagship product with the best combination of a high **Gross Margin** of 71% and the largest **net sales contribution** of 18%.
+This indicates that the product is very effectively priced and a key revenue driver,

+- Other products such as **Shinez Repair 100ml** also showed a high sales contribution of 19%, but with a slightly lower gross margin of 67%,

+- While **Starbust Strong Hair 100ml** is in the lower quadrant with lower gross margin and sales contribution, indicating an opportunity to review pricing or promotion strategies to increase profitability or sales volume.

+> Based on purchase patterns, it appears that consumers favor 100ml shampoo products over other sizes.
+This indicates that consumers like compact shampoo products (small, compact, and space-saving size).

+---

+**NEW PRODUCT OPPORTUNITIES**